-Below is a list of recent public lectures given.
+Below is a list of recent public lectures I give regularly.
 If you are interested in hosting a talk, you can choose from one of the topics below, or request a specially-tailored talk for your group.

 Why does a certain percentage of people experience psychotic breaks or other adverse mental and physical side-effects from practicing meditation?
 Are these the symptoms of improper practice or an unavoidable part of spiritual cultivation?
-In either case, the phenomenon that centuries-old Buddhist texts called “meditation sickness” is now amply documented in contemporary scientific literature.
-Writings from medieval China not only identify the mental and physical symptoms that can arise in the course of meditation practice, but also explain why these pathologies arise and how they can be effectively treated.
+Contemporary scientific literature is beginning to document a phenomenon that centuries-old Buddhist texts called “meditation sickness.”
+Writings from medieval China not only identify the adverse mental and physical symptoms that can arise in the course of meditation practice, but also explain why these pathologies arise and how they can be effectively treated.
 Might these materials contain important therapeutic information that is relevant for meditators today?
-The possibility is tantalizing, but we Buddhist studies scholars find ourselves in a predicament.
-We are the only people who can translate these premodern texts for contemporary audiences and interpret them in a light of modern medical theories.
-But will our professional norms and disciplinary identities let us help?

 This talk is best for: Religious Studies, Asian Studies, practitioners of Buddhism and/or meditation, general interest.

 Buddhism and Healthcare in Philadelphia